The Tracy-Widom distribution at large Dyson index: Large- behavior of the Tracy-Widom distribution

 For the excited states, in the leading order, the contributions of each of the localized solutions around the $x_{0,j}$'s to the action add up, and since there are $i$ such terms, one obtains in general \be s(E_{i})\simeq \frac{2 i \left(-E_{1}\right)^{3/2}}{3}\,. \ee leading to the asymptotic behavior \be f_\beta\left(a_{i}\right)\sim e^{-2\beta i a_{i}^{3/2} \! /3} \, , \quad a_i \to +\infty. \ee

-It is worth noting that, as often is the case when applying the OFM \cite{SMP,CorwinGhosal,LDKPZandKP2019, Zilber2019, Agranov2020, Smith22OU, MukerjeeSmith23CH, Smith24Absx}, the method is expected to be valid sufficiently far in the tails of the distribution even if the noise is not weak, since the action there is very large.
+It is worth noting that, as has been observed in several other contexts \cite{SMP,CorwinGhosal,LDKPZandKP2019, Zilber2019, Agranov2020, Smith22OU, MukerjeeSmith23CH, Smith24Absx}, the OFM is expected to be valid sufficiently far in the tails of the distribution even if the noise is not weak, since the action there is very large.
 We thus expect the asymptotic behavior \eqref{PSolRightTail} to be valid at $a_i \to +\infty$ even if $\beta$ is not large, and indeed, for $i=1$ Eq.~\eqref{PSolRightTail} is in perfect agreement with the well-known results for the right tail of the Tracy-Widom distribution, see e.g., Refs.~\cite{RamirezRiderVirag2011, DV13}.
 For $i \geq 2$ we are not aware of any rigorous result.
 Note that in the regime $\lambda_i - 2=O(1)$, a simple Coulomb gas argument (see e.g.~\cite{MS14}) leads to a large deviation probability $\exp\left(-\beta Ni\Phi_{+}\left(\lambda_{i}-2\right)\right)$ (assuming that the optimum configuration is $\lambda_1 \approx \dots \approx \lambda_i$).
 It matches the above result if one takes $\lambda_i - 2=a_i N^{2/3}$ and uses that $\Phi_+(x) \simeq \frac{2}{3} x^{3/2}$ for $x \ll 1$.